Frequently Asked Questions - FAQ

 22

-You should choose all regions at the beginning as adding regions later counts towards the 6 allowed changes.
+You should select all regions at the beginning, as adding regions later counts towards the 6 possible changes in the Regio and Pro subscription.

-Should you already have misunderstood this and you already used up your allowed changes, send us an email to .
-We will reset the counter of the allowed changes for you once.
+If you have already misunderstood this and have used up your changes at the beginning, please send us an email at .
+We will reset the counter for possible changes for you once.

 Thermal Forecasts